Professional Resource

 Scapegoat Identification Protocol

-Assessment criteria and behavioral indicators for identifying scapegoated clients in clinical practice
+Assessment criteria and behavioral indicators for identifying scapegoated clients in professional practice

 Understanding the Scapegoat Role